computationalmodelling/virtualmicromagnetics/docs/glossary.rst

    Box File
        A file used by :term:`Vagrant` to create :term:`Vagrant environment`\s.
-A box file represents a template from which :term:`Virtual machine`\s can be created.
+A box file represents a template from which :term:`virtual machine`\s can be created.

+   Container
+       "Containers are a lightweight virtualization method for running multiple isolated Linux systems under a common host operating system" [#jacobsen15]_

+       As with :term:`virtual machine`\s, containers are a virtualisation medium.
+Unlike virtual machines however, they use components of the host operating system.
+This reduces their size at the cost of reduced isolation from the host machine.

    Host
    Host Machine
-       A machine that uses virtualisation software to host :term:`virtual machine`\s.
-Host machines allocate resources, including memory and disk space, to support the running of a virtual machine.
-Note that a virtual machine can host other virtual machines, making it both a host and virtual machine.
+       A machine that uses virtualisation software to host :term:`virtual machine`\s and/or :term:`container`\s.
+Host machines allocate resources, including memory and disk space, to support the running of a virtual machine or container.
+Note that a virtual machine can host other virtual machines, making it both a host and a virtual machine.

    Idempotent
    Idempotency